Chapter 3: The Reading Journal Protocol

 Looking Ahead

 Chapter 4 (The Archivist) builds on these habits by teaching you to conduct a systematic literature review.
-You’ll learn advanced search strategies for finding relevant scholarship, criteria for evaluating source quality, and techniques for mapping the intellectual territory of a research question.
+You’ll learn advanced search strategies for finding relevant scholarship using Boolean operators and academic databases, techniques for citation chaining, criteria for recognizing when you’ve reached saturation, and methods for mapping the intellectual territory of a research question.
 The literature review transforms your collection of individual notes into a coherent argument about what is known, what is contested, and what remains to be discovered.